 Dr Katherine Rae

 MBBS FACSP

 Dr Katherine Rae started working in the field of Sport and Exercise Medicine in 1997.
 She completed her Sports Medicine Fellowship training with the Australasian College of Sport and Exercise Physicians in 2002, after being awarded the College Medal in 2001 for best performance in the Fellowship Examinations.
+She was also awarded an Honorary Fellowship to Sydney University for her services to Sydney University Sport throughout both her time as a student, involved with the Sydney University Athletics Club, and as a Sport and Exercise Medicine Physician working at the Sports Clinic on campus.
 Dr Katherine Rae reports the highlights of her Sports Medicine career as being the two lives that she has saved whilst doing on field sports medicine coverage.
-The first was an older athlete who had a cardiac arrest after finishing a race at athletics event on her first day ever covering a sports event in 1997, and more recently in 2015 when she correctly diagnosed and treated a tension pneumothorax in a rugby player when he collapsed on the field after being tackled.
+The first was an older athlete who had a cardiac arrest after finishing a race at an athletics event on her first day ever covering a sports event in 1997, and later in 2015 when she correctly diagnosed and treated a tension pneumothorax in a rugby player when he collapsed on the field after being tackled.

+Dr Katherine Rae